soxueren/atsd/integration/alteryx/README.md

 ![](images/workflow.png)

-We will go through each node, in order we add them into workflow
+We will go through each node.

 1. **Input Data** tool.
    Repeat the steps in the previous section for this tool, choose